vmwarecode/VCF-Create-Domain-2/root/README.txt

     Subnet mask

-    Virtual IP address which would act as proxy/alias for NSX-T managers
+    Virtual IP address which would act as proxy/alias for NSX managers

     Fully-qualified domain name for VIP so that common SSL certificates can be installed across all managers